Programmierpraktikum-MVA/big-brother/README.md

 a python environment setup.

 ### Docker
-The docker setup is pretty straightforward.
+Installing via Docker `doesn't` work on macOS.
+Otherwise the docker setup is pretty straightforward.
 You may either use the docker desktop GUI or the CLI.
 In case you use the CLI:
 1. To into the root of the git repository.
 2. Execute `docker build -t bigbrother .`.
-This takes quite a long time and requires an internet connection. **Warning:** If you are on an apple silicon mac, this **doesn't** work since some packages are only available for x86_64 and macOS arm, NOT for the emulated linux arm that docker uses.
-You can avoid that problem by forcing docker to compile for x86_64 and then use rosetta to still make it work on mac:  `docker build --platform=linux/x86_64 -t bigbrother .`
+This takes quite a long time and requires an internet connection.
 3. Execute `docker run -p 3000:3000 bigbrother:latest`.
 The `3000` refers to
 the port exposed in the docker container and the second `3000` is the port that you expose locally.